TheGreatFoxxy/NBSEditor/README.md

 NBSEditor has a MIT License.
 For info, read LICENSE.md

-NBSEditor can load your ``` .nbs ``` Minecraft Note Block Songs, edit them, and save the updated song files back to your PC. songs can (*for now - Three new instruments are in the works*) only have the default instruments.
-Any custom instruments are (*for now*) not supported.
-However, there is no error message that shows when a ``` .nbs ``` file that has custom intruments, or instruments not supported by NBSEditor.
+NBSEditor can load your ``` .nbs ``` Minecraft Note Block Songs, edit them, and save the updated song files back to your PC. songs can only have the default instruments.
+Any custom instruments are not supported.
+Be sure there is no error message that shows when a ``` .nbs ``` file that has custom intruments, or instruments not supported by NBSEditor.

 ## Controls